Lakelands railway station: History

 A "community reference group" (CRG) was set up in 2020 to provide input from the community to the project team.
 The CRG consists of eight people who are residents or representing local businesses or community groups.

 The request for proposal process began in May 2020.
 ADCO Constructions was selected as the preferred proponent in December 2020 and was awarded the contract for the design and construction of Lakelands station the following month.
 Concept images were released in May 2021.
 The design went to the City of Mandurah for approval, which recommended the Western Australian Planning Commission only approve the station if several conditions were met.
 The conditions included a redesign of the car park, better public transport and pedestrian access, changes to lessen the impact on the environment, and the integration of the bicycle storage area within the station building rather than as a standalone structure.
 Councillor Ahmed Zilani, who was elected in 2019 after promising to lobby for the construction of Lakelands station, said that a multistorey car park with over 1000 car bays would be needed, rather than the 400 car bays planned.
 Hastie and Mandurah MLA David Templeman said that the planned 400 bay car park is adequate due to the station being more accessible by foot or by cycling than Mandurah station.

 Early works commenced in August 2021.
 The first things to be done were reconfigurations to the overhead line equipment and earthworks.
 The Public Transport Authority (PTA) modified the design to fulfil the conditions set by the Mandurah council and the station was approved by a Joint Development Assessment Panel in September 2021, allowing major works to begin in late 2021.
-During early 2022, works occurred for constructing the platforms, elevator shafts, retaining wall, and earthworks for the car park and bus interchange.
+During early 2022, works occurred for constructing the platforms, lift shafts, retaining wall, and earthworks for the car park and bus interchange.
 In April 2022, the main concourse was lifted into place.
 By October 2022, the station building was being constructed and by December 2022, the roof was in place.
 That month, an extra $14 million was added for Lakelands station's operational cost, including for 18 additional staff upon opening, although the construction cost had been reduced to $72 million by that point.
-The main building works are scheduled to be complete by January or February 2023, with internal works to happen after that.
-Lakelands station is planned to open in mid-2023.
+The main building works were scheduled to be complete by January or February 2023, with internal works to happen after that.
+The station opened on 11 June 2023, with the final cost being $72 million, $8 million under budget.

 Services

 Rail

-Lakelands station will be served by Mandurah line services, operated by Transperth Train Operations, a division of the PTA.
-The line goes between Mandurah and Perth Underground stations, continuing north from there as the Joondalup line.
-Mandurah line trains operate through Lakelands at a 10 minute frequency during peak, a 15 minute frequency outside peak and on weekends and public holidays, and a 30 to 60 minute frequency at night.
-The journey to Perth is expected to take approximately 50 minutes.
-Lakelands station is projected to receive 2,300 boardings per day upon opening, rising to 3,500 boardings per day by 2031.
+Lakelands station is served by Mandurah line services, operated by Transperth Train Operations, a division of the PTA.
+The line goes between Mandurah and Perth Underground stations, continuing north from there as the Yanchep line.
+Mandurah line trains operate through Lakelands at a 10-minute frequency during peak, a 15-minute frequency outside peak and on weekends and public holidays, and a 30 to 60 minute frequency at night.
+The journey to Perth takes approximately 50 minutes.
+Lakelands station was projected to receive 2,300 boardings per day upon opening, rising to 3,500 boardings per day by 2031.